Workers’ Comp Lawyers in Wilson, NC Fighting for You

+You may be facing a growing pile of bills, irregular benefit checks, or a doctor whose treatment of your injury you disagree with.
 That’s why we’re here.
-Our Wilson workers’ compensation attorneys can fight for injured workers and help them seek the benefits and medical care they need.
+Our Wilson workers’ compensation lawyers can fight for injured workers and help them seek the benefits and medical care they need.

 What Steps Should I Take After My Workplace Injury in Wilson?

-Here’s a quick checklist of what we recommend for injured workers seeking to file:
+Here’s a quick checklist of what our law firm recommends to injured workers:

 - Notify your employer of your injury (in writing, if possible).